Classical

 Artur Schnabel

-The player piano goes back to the 1890s, but like today, the technology of the time sought to improve the listening experience.
-In 1905 German company Welte & Sons invented a player piano that played with expression.
-That is, the piano roll included extra information to tell the player system how loudly or softly to play each note.
+The player piano goes back to the 1890s, however in 1905 German company M. Welte & Sons marketed the first "reproducing piano", a player piano that played with expression.
+Reproducing piano rolls have extra information on them to control the volume of the playing notes.

-This invention spawned a huge industry that soon saw a range of other reproducing pianos, including Ampico and Duo-Art.
-The companies made their money from selling rolls, which at the time were very expensive.
-Eg, a Welte roll in today's money would have cost over US$1000.
+This invention spawned a huge industry that saw a range of other reproducing pianos, including Ampico and Duo-Art.
+These instruments and their rolls were expensive, the Welte-Mignon the most expensive.

 Into the 21st Century